OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

 For channel 0, there are no subscriptions, so this first layer of encryption doesn't occur, and _EncryptedMessage_ = _Message_.

-The _Channel Index_ is a 1-based index into the array of channels which the system has been provisioned for, $C_1, ..., C_8$, where each $C_"channel_id"$ is a 32 bit Channel ID.
-When _Channel Index_ is $0$, it indicates that the frame is for the 0 channel which is reserved as the Emergency Channel per the Functional Requirements in @available-channels.

-After the _Message_ is encrypted with frame's key, _Channel Index_, _Timestamp_, and _EncryptedMessage_ are signed with $K_"private"$ to form the _Signature_ which is prepended to the data.
+After the _Message_ is encrypted with frame's key, _Channel Id_, _Timestamp_, and _EncryptedMessage_ are signed with $K_"private"$ to form the _Signature_ which is prepended to the data.
 Then, those three fields are Salsa encrypted with the symmetric $K_"metadata"$ key using the first 8 bytes of _Signature_ as a nonce.
-The signature is concatenated with the encrypted _Channel Index_, _Timestamp_, and _EncryptedMessage_ to form the final message.
+The signature is concatenated with the encrypted _Channel Id_, _Timestamp_, and _EncryptedMessage_ to form the final message.

 #figure(
   align(